lake-wg/edhoc/draft-ietf-lake-edhoc.md

 ~~~~~~~~~~~
 {: #fig-edhoc-oscore-id-mapping title="Usage of connection identifiers in OSCORE" artwork-align="center"}

-Client and Server use the parameters above to establish an OSCORE Security Context, as per Section 3.2.1 of {{RFC8613}}.
+Client and Server SHALL use the parameters above to establish an OSCORE Security Context, as per Section 3.2.1 of {{RFC8613}}.

 From then on, Client and Server retrieve the OSCORE protocol state using the Recipient ID, and optionally other transport information such as the 5-tuple.